top of page

 The goal or the journey

 Today's life requires us to have goals from the very beginning.
-In fact, it seems pretty good to have a certain level of ambition in those goals.
-We reach goals throughout our lives and the sooner the better, it would mean that we are going to go far.
-Applause for having reached the goal.
+Having a certain level of ambition in those goals seems pretty good.
+We reach goals throughout our lives, and the sooner, the better; it means we will go far—applause for achieving the goal.

 So we have thousands or millions of people on the planet pursuing goals and reaching them.
-Who benefits from reaching goals?
+Who benefits from achieving goals?
 What goals?
 What are those goals based on?...
-I think we have all set goals and we have also enjoyed reaching them.
-We pay little attention to the journey, whether it was suffered or enjoyed or both or neither.
-The curious thing is that the duration of the journey to reach the goal is much longer than the moment of arrival, that doesn't last at all!
-And what happens after we reach that goal?
+I think we have all set goals, and we have also enjoyed reaching them.
+We pay little attention to the journey, whether it was suffered, enjoyed, or neither.
+The curious thing is that the journey to achieve the goal is much longer than the moment of arrival, which doesn't last at all!
+What happens after we reach that goal?

-If the journey takes as long as the goal, shouldn't we be as focused on the journey as on the goal?
-In other words, becoming experts at making good journeys and enjoying them could be very valuable since we spend most of our time on them.
+Shouldn't we be as focused on the journey as the goal if the journey takes longer than the goal?
+In other words, becoming experts at making and enjoying good journeys could be valuable since we spend most of our time on them.
 Life is spent on journeys to different goals.
-Reaching goals is just moments.
+Reaching goals is just a matter of moments.

-A full life is closely related to the number of memorable moments it has throughout it and many of these moments are surely related to reaching a few goals, but wouldn't those be so few moments compared to all the possible ones if we could make the journeys days of learning, enjoyment and remembrance.
-In the end the question is: How do we become more skilled at making every minute and hour of our life worth remembering?
+A whole life is closely related to the number of memorable moments, and many are surely associated with reaching a few goals.
+But wouldn't those be so few moments compared to all the possible ones if we could make the journey days of learning, enjoyment, and remembrance?
+Ultimately, how do we become more skilled at making every minute and hour of our lives worth remembering?
 Is there a secret to this?

-The journey, the process, the meaning of life, are different ways of calling it.
-Because of its duration, it is very important to make this journey a source of enjoyment of life.
-The key is to know how to live in the moment, to know how to live in the present, to know how to live in the now.
+The journey, the process, and the meaning of life are different ways of calling it.
+Because of its duration, making this journey a source of enjoyment in life is significant.
+The key is to know how to live in the moment, how to live in the present, and how to live in the now.
 The present is the only thing we have.
-If we can isolate the present from our past and its emotional consequences, and additionally, isolate the present from the anxiety caused by the uncertainty of the future, we will be in a better position to create something much more memorable from our present moment.
+Suppose we can isolate the present from our past and its emotional consequences, and isolate the present from the anxiety caused by the uncertainty of the future.
+In that case, we will be better positioned to create something more memorable from our present moment.

-When we clear the present from the effects of time we can take advantage of everything we really are, our entire being and we can dedicate it to it.
-We are giving ourselves completely, it becomes a timeless and completely experiential experience, that moment becomes pure life.
-The clarity, creativity, and emotions that are generated in moments like this are purer and reflect what we really are, without the blankets that cover us, or corrosion or worries.
-How good it sounds and it is better to live it in everyday life.
+When we clear the present from the effects of time, we can take advantage of everything we are, our entire being, and dedicate it to it.
+We are giving ourselves completely; it becomes a timeless and fulfilling experience; that moment becomes pure life.
+The clarity, creativity, and emotions generated in moments like this are purer and reflect what we are without the masks we use to cover our corrosion or worries.
+It sounds good and better to live it in everyday life.

-Of course, a life like this, a journey like this, multiplies the memorable moments, it does not limit them to the moment of reaching a goal.
-On the contrary, it expands them to the moments in which our being was able to show itself as it is and gave itself.
-Those are great moments to always remember.
+Of course, a life like this, a journey like this, multiplies the memorable moments.
+It does not limit them to the moment of reaching a goal.
+On the contrary, it expands them to the moments in which our being could show itself as it is and give itself.
+Those are great moments always to remember.
 Are we going to focus on the journey or the goals?

 Comments